nickmackowski/swiftSUITE/docs/swiftCT.md

   while they're already in swiftCT, kept from an earlier design (see below) purely because it was useful to have around, not because swiftSUITE itself needs it.
-- **Terminal → Telemetry** — a small panel with live network throughput graphs (sparkline history + current percent bars).
+- **Terminal → System Info** — a small panel with live network throughput graphs (sparkline history + current percent bars).
 Added purely as a fun extra, not tied to swiftSUITE functionality in any way.
 - Standard macOS app menu — About, Hide, Hide Others, Quit — all present